nasa/Common-Metadata-Repository/search-app/docs/api.md

 When all the results have been returned subsequent calls using the same `CMR-Scroll-Id` header will return an empty list.

-Important note: Clients use scrolling (especially via programatic api or scripts) should explicitly invoke [`clear scroll session`] (#clear-scroll) to release the scroll session when they are done.
-This will allow the scroll sessions be released promptly to free up system resources.
+Important note: Clients using scrolling (especially via programatic api or scripts) should explicitly invoke [`clear scroll session`] (#clear-scroll) to release the scroll session when they are finished.
+This will end the scroll session and free up system resources.

 #### <a name="parameter-options"></a> Parameter Options